pvasek/kudu-wiki/Xdt-transform-samples.md

 ### Adding environment variables

-The following will inject an environment variable named `FOO`, with value `BAR`:
+The following will inject an environment variable named `FOO`, with value `BAR`, and add a folder to the `PATH`:
 ```xml
 <?xml version="1.0"?>
 <configuration xmlns:xdt="http://schemas.microsoft.com/XML-Document-Transform">